ace-diff/ace-diff/README.md

 - `aceInstance.getEditors()`: this returns an object with left and right properties.
 Each contains a reference to the Ace editor, in case you need to do anything with them.
 Ace has a ton of options which I wasn't going to support via the wrapper.
 This should allow you to do whatever you need
-- `aceInstance.setOptions()`: this lets you set any of the above options on the fly.
+- `aceInstance.setOptions()`: this lets you set many of the above options on the fly.
+Note: certain things used during the construction of the editor, like the classes can't be overridden.
 - `aceInstance.getNumDiffs()`: returns the number of diffs currently being displayed.
 - `aceInstance.diff()`: updates the diff.
 This shouldn't ever be required because AceDiff automatically recognizes the key events like changes to the editor and window resizing.
 But I've included it because there may always be that fringe